cg-dv/static-blog/content/posts/hamming.md

 +++
 author = "Chris Gilmartin"
-title = "Richard Hamming - You and Your Research" date = "2022-01-16"
+title = "Dr. Richard Hamming - You and Your Research" date = "2022-01-16"
 description = "Description and links to Richard Hamming talk" tags = [